Moderator of the General Assembly of the Church of Scotland

 The moderator of the General Assembly of the Church of Scotland is the minister or elder chosen to moderate (chair) the annual General Assembly of the Church of Scotland, which is held for a week in Edinburgh every year.
 After chairing the Assembly, the Moderator then spends the following year representing the Church of Scotland at civic events, and visiting congregations and projects in Scotland and beyond.

-As the Church of Scotland is Scotland's national church, and as a presbyterian church has no bishops, the Moderator is – arguably alongside the Lord High Commissioner to the General Assembly of the Church of Scotland – the most prominent figure in the life of Church of Scotland adherents.
+As the Church of Scotland is a presbyterian church, meaning it has no bishops or other such religious leaders, the Moderator is one of the highest figures of authority in the Church of Scotland, arguably alongside the Lord High Commissioner to the General Assembly of the Church of Scotland.

+The current Moderator is The Rt Revd Gordon Kennedy, minister of Craiglockhart Church in Edinburgh.

 Office

-Background
+Selection

 The moderator can be any minister, deacon or elder, within the Church of Scotland.
 Whoever is selected as moderator is often of considerable experience and held in high esteem in the Church of Scotland.
 The moderator is nominated by the "Committee to Nominate the Moderator", which consists of twelve people elected annually - comprising eleven ministers and elders, and one deacon.
-The moderator must, however, also be formally elected by the commissioners (i.e. all representatives) at the start of the General Assembly – this is in practice a formality.
+The moderator must then be formally elected by the General Assembly; this is done in the opening session, and is in practice a formality.
 A new moderator is elected each year, and usually announced in October.

 In 2004 Alison Elliot became the first woman (and first elder for approximately 400 years) to be elected Moderator.
 Three years later Sheilagh M. Kesting became the first woman minister to be elected to the office.
-In total, there have been five female moderators.
+In total, there have been six female moderators.

 Moderators who also serve as a minister are styled the Right Reverend during the term of office and the Very Reverend thereafter.
 This gives no further status beyond that of teaching elder.